 It’s clear the moment you walk into Hotel Matilda that this is no Spanish Colonial B&B. From the morphing light display behind the reception desk to the hip furniture in the lobby, the immediate impression is one of being in the here and now, not stepping into a recreated bygone era.

-Whether this cool modernism is what most guests really want when they visit San Miguel de Allende—a picture-perfect colonial city in central Mexico—remains to be seen, but there’s no denying that this is a fresh new alternative in a sea of similar designs.
+Whether this cool modernism is what most guests really want when they visit San Miguel de Allende—a picture-perfect colonial city in central Mexico—was an unknown when it opened.
+The owners' instincts were correct though and it's clear that Matilda has single-handedly helped lower the average visitor age and increase the number of creative class visitors from D.F.
+This fresh alternative in a sea of similar designs has changed the dynamic.

 The initial impression is striking, with a fountain crafted from a suspended chain and stone wheel, a large tree, and a staircase leading up to the hip cocktail lounge.
 Staffers, wearing black and sporting black Converse Chuck Taylor sneakers, dispel the fear of too much hipsterism with warm smiles and an impressive command of English.
 Upon check–in, you can enjoy your cool washcloths and a welcome drink either in the lobby or in the upstairs bar.